Exact formulas for the normalizing constants of Wishart distributions for graphical models: Computing the normalizing constant IGdeltaIp

 Again by (\ref{indegvalues}), we have

 Finally, since $\textrm{indeg}^e(i) = \textrm{indeg}(i)$ for all $i\notin\{1,d+2\}$, we obtain

 The proof now is complete. \end{proof}

-By applying this theorem we can compute the normalizing constant for any graph $G$.
-First, we find a chordal cover of $G$ and compute its normalizing constant by applying Proposition \ref{prop_chordal}.
-It is desirable to start with a {\it minimal} chordal cover where, as before, ``minimality'' refers to the number of added edges.
-Then we delete, one at a time, the added edges that are in the chordal cover of $G$, but not in $G$, and compute the corresponding normalizing constant by applying Theorem \ref{thm_general}.
-This finally results in the normalizing constant for $G$.
-In the following, we show how this procedure works for the graph $G_5$.

-\begin{example} We revisit the example $G_5$ discussed in Section \ref{sec_example}.
+\begin{example} Since the graph $G_5$ discussed in Example~\ref{G5example} has minimum fill-in equal to 1, we can apply Theorem~\ref{thm_general} to compute its normalizing constant.
 The skeleton of the graph shown in Figure \ref{fig_graph_5} (right) is a chordal cover of $G_5$ and the given vertex labeling is a perfect labeling.
 By applying Proposition \ref{prop_chordal}, we deduce the normalizing constant for the graph $G_5$ with the additional edge $e=(1,3)$:

 Since the number of triangles over the red edge $(1,3)$ is $d=3$, we find by Theorem \ref{thm_general} that

 \end{example}